Kiruko: Reception

 Several sites praised the relationship between Kiruko and Maru as it develops the more time they share together.
 Comic Book Resources (CBR) also noted the series' gender norms due to how "complex" they found Maru and Kiruko's relationship because Maru retains his affection toward Kiruko despite knowing the apparent young woman was originally a young man, while Kiruko was compared to a transgender character who is trying to accept the idea of having a female body.
 The Philippine Star praised the focus on gender dysphoria through the relationship between Maru and Kiruko without queerbaiting audiences.
 On the other hand, Game Rant said while the comedy between Maru and Kiruko always works, the sixth episode makes their sexual themes uncomfortable to the audience because for interactions involving Kiruko allowing Maru to touch their cleaveage.

-For the anime's finale, there were mixed feelings about Kiruko being violated by Robin.
+For the anime's finale, there were mixed feelings about Kiruko being raped by Robin.
 Game Rant said leads the teenager into an existential crisis about their identity or gender as Robin tortures them by reminding them of their previous persona.
 The writer noted Maru's proper love declaration to Kiruko is also comforting because due to Maru reassuring he loves them by who they are rather than previous identities.
 Anime News Network said the scene in the anime in which Robin violates Kiruko was poorly handled when compared to the manga; Kiruko quickly recovers while in the anime and responds to Maru's feelings whereas in the manga they remain traumatized.
 Regardless of version, the writer said Maru's declaration of protection and love to Kiruko is well delivered as it comforts Kiruko, and deepens their bond.